Refinitiv/bottle-oauthlib/README.md

 ## Help & support

 Feel free to ask question or support by opening a Github issue https://github.com/thomsonreuters/bottle-oauthlib/issues.

+## Contribution

-Don't hesitate to propose PR, they will be taken in consideration.
+Don't hesitate to propose PR, they are more than welcomed.
+Please, be sure you're compliant with our [Contribution guide](https://github.com/thomsonreuters/bottle-oauthlib/blob/master/CONTRIBUTING.md).

 ## Copyright